 Here are some of the most important features to look for when you are choosing which hosting provider to go with:

-- Amount of storage and bandwidth depending on the amount of traffic your website gets every day.
+- Disk space and bandwidth depending on the amount of traffic your website gets

-- Built-in security measures like malware scanning, daily backups, and 24/7 site monitoring.
+- Security features like malware scanning, daily backups, and 24/7 site monitoring.

 - Uptime guarantees against server crashes and maintenance issues.